davep33l/pp5-house-price-predictor/README.md

 * Business Requirement 2 - Regression and Data Analysis
   * We want to predict the expected sale price of 4 inherited houses using a regression ML model
+  * We want to be able to input pertinent features of a house in realtime to predict the sale price of any house in Ames, Iowa by using a pre trained Machine Learning Regression Model.

 <div style="text-align: right;">
 <a href="#house-price-predictor" style="font-size: 1em; font-style: italic; ">Back to Top</a>